-The new method presented in this article deals with estimating the target locations and the observer positions from data that are functions of the squared distances between observers and targets observed with an additive random error in a two-dimensional space.
-The method builds on the work of Cahoon (1975), Cahoon et al. (1978), and Hinich (1978).
-The original Cahoon-Hinich (C-H) method has even been referenced in a study of strategic hospital planning by Drain and Godkin (1996).
+The new method presented in this paper deals with estimating the target locations and the observer positions when the observations are functions of the squared distances between observers and targets observed with an additive random error in a two dimensional space.
+The method is based on the work of Cahoon (1976), Cahoon, Hinich and Ordeshook (1978) and Hinich (1978).
+The Cahoon-Hinich (C-H) method is a statistical metric multidimensional unfolding method that is based on the multidimensional spatial theory of electoral competition originally developed by Davis and Hinich (1966).
+For a review of this theory and its extensions see Davis, Hinich and Ordeshook (1970) and Enelow and Hinich (1984).